Eedi/orchex/README.md

     from orchex.dataextract import DataExtract, DataSource
     ```

-5. If you then update this package you may need to reinstall your poetry environment.
+5. If you then update this package it should update automatically (if `develop = true`).
+If this does not happen you should be able to just run `poetry update orchex` but you may need to reinstall your poetry environment.
 To do so:

     - Close any IDEs (i.e. VS Code) that might be using the environment.
 (Otherwise the following will fail.)
+    - Run `poetry env list` to get the name of the environment.
     - Remove the environment ```poetry env remove orchex-fYa19ibp-py3.12```
+    - Go and delete where the environment folder is (e.g. `E:\packages\poetry\virtualenvs`).
+This is necessary otherwise the next step will just reinstalled some cached versions.
     - Reinstall ```poetry install```
     - In VS Code you may need to manually select the new environment. `Ctrl-Shift-P`, then click `Enter interpreter path...`.